datanav/docs/tutorial-getting-started-collect.rst

 .. admonition::  Info:

-    Both the CRM provider and Norwegian Enhetsregisteret are mock providers in this tutorial.
+    The Norwegian Enhetsregisteret are mock providers in this tutorial.
 The data you will import to Sesam is actually test data generate for this specific tutorial.
 The connections, as well as the data itself, are very much like how it might look in a real world scenario however and therefore well serves the purposes of Getting started.

 |
 |